joseph-flinn/site/frontend/posts/daily-journaling-report-3.md

 slug: daily-journaling-report-3
 published: 2025-08-12
 description: >
-  The third report in the series on "daily journaling" with my second-brain setup.
+  The third report in the series on "daily journaling" second brain.

 ---